dalleng/til/js/2023-04-27-js-comma-operator.md

 console.log(x); // prints 4
 ```

 Can be very useful to quickly debug arrow functions not surrounded by brackets.
-For example.
+For example, check the following JSX example.

 ```jsx
 function InputWrapper() {